Site Manager vs Registered Builder: Which is Right For Me?

 • Problem-solving

-• Knowledge of Work Health and Safety
+• Knowledge of WHS

 • Knowledge of specific building regulations